SimonNyvall/SimonNyvall/README.md

 ### Hi, I'm Simon!
 Born 2002 and currently a home developer.

--  🔭  I'm currently studyinf for cloud developer at ITHS
+-  🔭  I'm currently studying for cloud developer at ITHS
 -  🌱  I'm currently working in c++ / c#
 -  😘  2022 Goals: Contribute to open source projects
 -  🥔  Fun fact: Love to play guitar and listen to music